Ownership and Operating Models

-This resource is designed to support the early-stage policymaking and planning process, and explores what type of SEZ model may be most ...
+This resource is designed to support the early-stage policymaking and planning process, and explores what type of special economic zone ...

-- Public ownership and management give full control to the government.
-This means greater oversight of the type of investment attracted and firm operations.
-Chinese SEZs are the success stories for this model.
-However, it also carries significant risks, particularly for government budgets.
-Excluding the private sector may result in political processes determining the SEZ location, overly optimistic forecasts leading to the wrong size, or zones with weak operational capacity and ability to attract investments.
+- Public ownership and management: this model implies that the government has full control—and full responsibility.
+This means the government has greater oversight of the type of investments attracted and of firm operations.
+Chinese SEZs are the success stories of this model.
+However, this model does carry significant risks, particularly for government budgets.
+Excluding the private sector may mean that political processes determine the location of an SEZ, overly optimistic forecasts lead to the wrong size, or zones develop weak operational capacity and cannot attract sufficient investments to be sustainable.

-- Public ownership with private management/operation allows government to keep the land and the assets but allows a specialist firm to attract investment and run the day-to-day operations.
-It can take many forms depending on how infrastructure is funded, e.g. concessions, Build-Operate-Transfer, and Public-Private-Partnerships.
-This approach maintains the oversight role of government, while incentivizing a private firm to drive the success of the SEZs.
-However, SEZ performance still depends on the implementation of this agreement.
-The contract setting out the roles, obligations, and costs is critical, as is the monitoring and oversight of the managing firm.
-In countries or regions with low capacity to negotiate and enforce these service contracts, there is still a risk that the SEZ project is poorly implemented or targeted.
+- Public ownership with private management/operation: under this model, the government keeps the land and all the assets, while a specialist firm works to attract investment and run the day-to-day operations.
+Depending on how infrastructure is funded, this model can take many specific forms, including a concession, a build-operate-transfer setup, or a public-private partnership.
+This approach maintains government oversight, while incentivizing a private operator to drive the zone’s success.
+However, zone performance depends on how this agreement is implemented.
+The contract setting out the roles, obligations, and costs is critical, as is the monitoring and oversight of the managing operator.
+In countries or regions with low capacity to negotiate and enforce these service contracts, the SEZ risks poor implementation or targeting.

-- Private ownership and management give control to private firms, with government’s role confined to managing some of the incentives (e.g. tax or customs).
+- Private ownership and management: private firms have control, while the government’s role is confined to the management of some incentives (e.g., tax or customs).
 A 2007 global study found that 62% (of 2,301) of zones were privately owned, developed, and operated (compared to less than 25% in the 1980s).
 This was driven by the perception that private zones are more successful than most public zones, as well as a general lack of government funding for zone development.
-In the case of Honduras, stagnant government-run zones were transformed when the law was changed to allow for private developments of zones.
-However, government gives up oversight and loses control in the type of investment attracted, which may lead to weaker benefits to the local economy.
+In the case of Honduras, stagnant government-run zones were transformed when the law was changed to allow private development of zones.
+However, in this model, the government relinquishes control over the type of investment attracted—which may weaken potential benefits to the local economy.

-A 2011 review of SEZs did not find any clear pattern of private outperformance of public SEZs, or any other model, but noted that the private sector can be much more dynamic in implementing zones and, regardless, is an important source of expertise and risk management.
-Ultimately, what is critical is the objectives, capacity, and incentive structure of those who run the program.
+A 2011 review of SEZs did not find any clear pattern of private SEZs outperforming public SEZs (or any other model), but it noted that the private sector can be more dynamic when implementing zones—and that the private sector is an important source of expertise and risk management.
+Ultimately, the choice of SEZ model should consider the objectives, capacity, and incentive structures of those who run the program.

 Recently, a new form of ownership and management has emerged.
 In 2006, the Chinese government announced that it would establish economic and trade zones in foreign countries.
-Subsequently, zones have been established in Zambia (focusing on copper and cobalt processing), Egypt, Nigeria, Mauritius, Ethiopia, and Algeria.
-However, there are not yet any available studies on the impact of these zones.
+Zones have since been established in Zambia, Egypt, Nigeria, Mauritius, Ethiopia, and Algeria.
+However, no studies are available yet on the impact of these zones.